hscorpion/writeups/inctf2019/README.md

 Script to solve drop.exe: [get_inp.py](/inctf2019/encrypt/get_inp.py)

-After passing drop.exe file, I have a file name encrypterY8.exe.
+After passing `drop.exe` file, I have a file name [encrypterY8.exe](/inctf2019/encrypt/encrypterY8.exe).
 Reversing it a little bit then I found that this file is basically Encrypt AES 128
 (Microsoft Enhanced RSA and AES Cryptographic Provider), using the key also a file name.
 Besides, the description tell us: image file is encrypted 2 times.
 So I decide to write some code to decrypt AES 128.
 This is my source code to decrypt AES 128:

 Source Decrypt AES 128: [decrypt.cpp](/inctf2019/encrypt/decrypt.cpp)

-Decrypt image file 2 times using the program above and we have flag:
+Decrypt image file 2 times using the program above and we have Flag:

-Flag:

 ![flag](/inctf2019/encrypt/flag.png)